siffiejoe/prg-buildsh/README.md

     to every option of your programming tools, and every program that might be installed on your system.

 The simplest and most explicit build description so far have been batch files or shell scripts.
 Every program invocation and every option is visible in the file, no magic is going on.
-Typically some forms of variables and loops are used to make the build description shorter and more maintainable, but if you don't take it too far, you basically get what you see during your build.
+Typically some forms of variables and loops are used to make the build description shorter and more maintainable, but if you don't take it too far, you basically get what you see in your build scripts.

 The problem with batch files and shell scripts is, that they are not portable at all.
 Not only do different operating systems use different